What is Tympanoplasty?

 - Extreme changes in ear pressure, or barotrauma

-Everyone experiences changes in ear pressure at some point, but barotrauma due to a blocked eustachian tube, may, in extreme cases, cause the eardrum to rupture.
-This may occur as a result of:
+Changes in ear pressure or “poping” your ears is something that everyone experiences at some point, but barotrauma caused by a blocked eustachian tube, in extreme cases, can cause the eardrum to rupture.
+This could be a result of:

 - Exposure to extremely loud noise